 My flat griddle did the job, plus it's non-stick so very little cooking spray is needed to fry up these pumpkin pancakes!

-These fluffy Pumpkin Five Spice Pancakes are golden and beautiful, perfect for a fall breakfast or brunch!
+These fluffy Pumpkin Five Spice Pancakes with Chocolate Chips are golden and beautiful -- perfect for a fall breakfast or brunch!

 - 1 ¼ cups all-purpose flour

 - 2 teaspoons baking powder